 I embrace Seymour Papert’s (1980, 1993) constructionism as a theory of learning that suggests that the internal construction of knowledge is most readily achieved when the student is also engaged in the active construction of a personally meaningful and tangible product.
 In my teaching, emphasis is put on creating and discovering, and tapping into the learner’s natural inclinations toward problem solving.
-Thus, in all of my classes, students are encouraged to work with tangible objects, be it a traditional text or a new technology (Google Glass, Google Cardboard, Theta 360 camera).
+Thus, in all of my classes, students are encouraged to work with tangible objects, be it a traditional text or a new technology.
 And they don’t do it alone.
 Lev Vygotsky (1978a, 1978b) maintained that learning happens in the individual’s mind but is also a result of social interactions with other individuals.
 The social dimension of constructionism, as explicated by Vygotsky, guides my design of lesson materials and learning activities such that students are often given the opportunity to collaborate with one another.
-To achieve this, I insist that students sit in small pods (4-5 students) rather than row tables as classrooms are typically set up.
-I find that students tend to participate better when they could see their peers face-to-face and work in small groups without needing to rearrange their seats each time group work is called for.
-(Picture below: Two students tinkering with Google Cardboard.)
+To achieve this, I insist that students work in teams.
+I find that students tend to participate in learning better when they could listen to and understand the perspectives of others.
+(Picture below: Two students tinkering with Google Cardboard as part of discovery.)

 As digital and networked technologies advance and evolve, learning is afforded with new communicative and informational capacity.
 George Siemens (2005, 2006) and Stephen Downes (2007, 2011) introduced connectivism as a new perspective on knowledge acquisition in networked environments.
 While the starting point of connectivist learning is the individual, learning happens when the individual connects with specialized nodes or information sources.
 So, I encourage students to identify connections between fields, ideas, and concepts, and I value the students’ capacity to know more than what they currently know.
 Personal knowledge management is thus central to my pedagogy, and I design learning activities to teach students how to foster a learning ecology that creates, preserves, and utilizes information flow for specific learning goals.
 An example of such activity is the Personal Learning Network (PLN) assignment, where students identify and develop their own map of learning resources using networked technologies.
 In the sample course syllabus I provide later, I have built in PLN development, review, and presentation opportunities where students work to showcase their own networks while giving their peers ideas to expand and maintain theirs.